XLN business broadband review

 |Business phone line||Yes|

-For the same price as standard broadband you can also get XLN’s fibre broadband package, which promises speeds up to 76Mbps.
-As we said, it’s the same price as standard broadband so unless you can’t get fibre at your address, there’s no reason not to choose this option.
+For a few pounds more per month, you can get XLN’s fibre broadband package, Superfast Fibre Broadband & UK Calls, which promises speeds up to 76Mbps.
+As we said, it’s just a few pounds more than standard broadband so unless you can’t get fibre at your address, there’s no reason not to choose this option.
 You can use our fibre postcode checker to see whether fibre is available at your location.

-In addition to the broadband service that will be used by you and your colleagues, XLN can also provide you with free public wi-fi.
+In addition to the broadband service that will be used by you and your colleagues, XLN can also provide you with their public guest Wi-Fi serviceservice for a small additional monthly fee,, or for free with the Superfast Fibre Broadband package.
 Everyone likes to be connected so this is sure to keep your customers happy and could even encourage people to pay you a visit.
-XLN says 77% of consumers are more likely to visit businesses offering free wi-fi and that 68% are more likely to return to busineses offering that allow them to get online.
+XLN says 77% of consumers are more likely to visit businesses offering free Wi-Fi and that 68% are more likely to return to businesses that allow them to get online.

 It takes 10 working days to switch your existing phone line to XLN and there should be no downtime, with the new provider taking over on the tenth day as the service from your old supplier stops.

-If your existing phone line can’t be transferred to XLN for any reason, the provider can install a new line for you but you will need to pay an installation fee.
+If your existing phone line can’t be transferred to XLN for any reason, the provider can install a new line for you.

 XLN will also be able to move your line if you’re moving premises, as long as you give a month’s notice.
 Generally if you’re only moving a short distance you’ll also be able to keep the same number.